TiKeil/dune-gdt-python-bindings/notebooks/tutorial-10__cg_stationary_heat_equation_dirichlet.md

 ## 1.7: solving the linear system

-After walking the grid, the bilinra form and linear functional are assembled w.r.t. $V_h$ and we constrain them to include the handling of the Dirichlet boundary condition.
+After walking the grid, the bilinear form and linear functional are assembled w.r.t. $V_h$ and we constrain them to include the handling of the Dirichlet boundary condition.

 ```python
 dirichlet_constraints.apply(a_h.matrix, l_h.vector)